 Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics.
 His writings are based on other points of view.

-Eomer counters Ewoyn telling her the reason why he had misgivings about Merry being in the battle, as well as less than subtly hinting about Eowyn’s participation as well.
+Eomer counters Ewoyn, telling her why he had misgivings about Merry being in the battle, as well as less than subtly hinting about Eowyn’s participation as well.
 Unlike his sister and Merry (he being unaware of his skirmish in Moria), Eomer has both seen and participated in actual war.
 It wasn’t a glorious fantasy to him, but a harsh reality and he points out that they both have false impressions about what is going to go down when they engage Morder.
-Even going into near-graphic detail.
+He goes into near-graphic detail.

-This scene is really underrated because of the layers it shows and implies.
+This scene is underrated because of the layers it shows and implies.
 It shows Eomer and Eowyn as siblings, both knowing what the other is thinking without necessarily saying it.
 It shows Eomer as a caring brother who doesn't want harm to come to his sister as well as the Hobbit.
-His sexist views, if you can call it that, don't stem from a gender superiority but rather a cruel reality that goes above gender or equal rights.
-That when confronted with the truth of war, most people will run away and Eomer doesn't fault them for it.
+His sexist views, if you can call them that, don't stem from a gender superiority but rather a cruel reality that goes above gender or equal rights: that when confronted with the truth of war, most people will run away and Eomer doesn't fault them for it.
 He was already shown to be very protective of his sister in Two Towers when he threatened Worm Tongue for stalking her.
-So him confronting her now is not out of character.
+So his confronting her now is not out of character.

 The sibling’s argument, however, also shows how much he underestimates his sister as well.
 They are both from the line of a stubborn warrior lineage after all.
 True, she comes from a naïve place and she does confront Eomer’s prophetic wisdom on the day of their epic charge.
-However, Eowyn convictions overcome war’s realities, while also motivated by her hidden desire to die in battle, or otherwise be trapped in a gilded cage for the rest of her life.
+However, Eowyn's convictions overcome war’s realities, while also motivated by her hidden desire to die in battle, lest she be trapped in a gilded cage for the rest of her life.

 "You know of little of war as that hobbit.
 When the fear takes him, and the blood and the screams and the horror of battle take hold.
 Do you think he would stand and fight?
 He would flee, and he would be right to do so.
 War is the province of men Eowyn."